FirebaseExtended/action-hosting-deploy/README.md

 unless you know you want to deploy a certain branch to a long-lived channel (for example, you may want to deploy every commit from your `next` branch to a `preprod` channel)

+---

+This GitHub Action is not an officially supported Google product